Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/build-index.md

 ### Grants

-- [Grants](grants) - A list of all AXIASolar-related projects given grants by the Web3 Foundation.
+- [Grants](grants) - A list of all AXIASolar-related projects given grants by the AXIACoin Foundation.

 ### PSPs